In recovery phase of Hurricane Delta officials urge patience - Mississippi's Best Community Newspaper

 Adams County, Bradford said, was fortunate not to have any storm-related injuries but some people were trapped in their homes by trees that had fallen on their houses.

 “We had a couple of people trapped in some houses, but nothing life threatening,” Bradford said.
-“Trees fell on the houses and some people were trapped in their neighborhoods because trees fell across their entry and exits like … on Kaiser Lake Road, they were trapped in and a couple of other areas where people were trapped in because of trees were across the roads with powerlines in them.”
+“Trees fell on the houses and some people were trapped in their neighborhoods because trees fell across their entry and exits like … on Kaiser Lake Road, they were trapped in and a couple of other areas where people were trapped in because of trees across the roads with power lines in them.”

 Other than that, Bradford said the biggest problem was from downed trees and limbs that caused power outages.